 Northern Red Legged Frog

-The northern red-legged frogs have smooth skin covered in small black bumps.
-It is rather small, with males reaching up to 7 cm in length and females may reach up to 10 cm or more.
+The Northern Red Legged Frog has smooth skin covered in small black bumps.
+It is rather small, with males reaching up to 7 cm and females may reach up to 10 cm.
 They are reddish-brown.
-They are indigenous frogs of the pacific northwest.
+They are indigenous frogs of Vancouver Island.

 This frog is slim with long, thin back legs, they have prominent folds running from behind their eyes down the sides of the back.
 They have a dark face with a light upper lip stripe running back to the shoulder.
-The most recognizable features of these frogs are the red coloring of the underside of their hind legs.
+The most recognizable feature of these frogs is the red colouring of the underside of their hind legs.

-The eyes are a gold color and appear mostly covered by the eyelids when the frog is viewed from above.
+The eyes are a gold colour and appear mostly covered by the eyelids when the frog is viewed from above.

 Northern Red-Legged Frog, Vancouver Island, BC